 Safer Internet Day

 Microsoft is a long-standing supporter of Safer Internet Day (SID), a global campaign that promotes a healthy Internet for everyone.
-Organized by Insafe and co-founded by the European Union, SID encourages more responsible use of online technologies and services.
-In 2013, Microsoft is once again helping to promote Internet safety education and responsible online behavior under the SID theme "Let's create a better Internet together."
+Organized by Insafe, and co-founded by the European Union, SID encourages responsible use of online technologies and services.
+This year, Microsoft once again helped promote the day under the SID theme "Let's create a better Internet together."
 And, for the first time in its 11-year history, Insafe appointed the online safety organization ConnectSafely.org as the US host for this global campaign.

-Consider conducting an online safety event in your office or community.
-Use the Digital Citizenship in Action Toolkit to plan and deliver your presentation and event.
-The Toolkit contains brochures, videos, Microsoft PowerPoint templates with speaker notes, posters, and more.
+Plan your own safety event.
+Conduct an online safety event, large or small, in your office or community.
+Microsoft’s Digital Citizenship in Action Toolkit can help you plan, advertise, and deliver your presentation and event.
+The Toolkit contains brochures, videos, posters, Microsoft PowerPoint templates with speaker notes, and more.

 Stay in touch with us via social media for daily online safety tips and guidance: